encord-team/encord-active/docs/docs/workflows/importing-data-and-labels/import-coco-project.md

 # Importing COCO Project

-> Import COCO Images and anotations stored on your local file system.
+> Import a dataset and annotations which are stored in COCO format on your local file system.

-This requires you to have a coco project on your local machine with images and an annotations JSON file.
+This requires you to have a COCO project on your local machine with images and an annotations JSON file.

 To import the project, run